cjm715/deeprl-reacher/README.md

 # Project 2

 This project was done as part of the Udacity Deep Reinforcement Nanodegree.
 Some of the text in this README is adapted from the original [Udacity Deep Reinforcement Learning Nanodegree repo](https://github.com/udacity/deep-reinforcement-learning).
+Read `Report.pdf` for more information.

 ## Introduction